MzOutland/3d-makerspace-site/Readme.md

 ## How to Use the Website locally

 In Visual Studio Code, open the WEBSITE folder which contains all HTML, CSS, and JS files needed to interact with the website locally.

-Begin with index.html.
+1. Begin with index.html.
 Right click the file name, choose "Open with Liveserver".
+2. The index.html will open in a browser.
+3. Click on "3D Printers" button under Our Mobile MakerSpaces.
+This will show the inventory currently on hand for teachers to borrow (form will come later.)
+This page demonstrates an array that displays information.
+4. Click on "Back to Home" to return to the main page.
+5. Click on "Where do I start" to see a clickable "to do" list the user can interact with.
+6. The 3dprinter-buying-guide page shows 3D printers recommended for purchase.
+Click the "Buy Now" button to go to the website to purchase.
-To interact with the fetch API, click on "3D Printer Buying Guide".
-This Web page will provide purchasing options with vendors FCPS can use.
+7. To interact with the fetch API, click on "3D Printer Buying Guide".
 To use search Sketchfab, click in the Search 3D Printer text box, type a name of a 3D printer type.
 For example, Ulti, Makerbot, etc. Click "Search" button.
 Thumbnails should load into the page.

 ## Examples